 Remember that this is not life or death.
 If you cannot produce a specimen this time, you may find you can do it the next time.
 You can always reschedule.
 It does seem to get easier over time, as men lose their inhibitions the more often they have to produce a specimen “on demand.”

 This is also a common phenomena.
 You have a few options:

 - You can just try again another day. (see above)

-- If the laboratory is run by a physician (like ours) you can ask to see if you can get some help from a pill (Viagra, Cialis, Levitra, or Stendra.)
-These are safe, unless medically contraindicated (which is quiet unusual, and almost always applies to men on a class of medications called nitrates.)
+- If the laboratory is run by a physician (like ours) you can ask to see if you can get some help from a pill (Viagra, Cialis, Levitra, or Stendra).
+These are safe, unless medically contraindicated (which is quite unusual, and almost always applies to men on a class of medications called nitrates).
 They are not addictive.
-They do not have any affect on the sperm, or your ability to get an erection or produce a specimen in the future.
+They do not have any affect on the sperm, or on your ability to get an erection or produce a specimen in the future.
 Just knowing it is available sometimes relaxes men.

 - If you and your partner are comfortable, some labs, (like ours) will allow you to bring your partner in the room with you.
 Many men find this makes getting an erection and producing a specimen more difficult, but some men find it makes it easier.

 I don’t masturbate, so I can’t produce a specimen:

 The vast majority of men, partnered or not, masturbate.
 However for personal, or cultural reasons, some men never learn how.
 Also, some religious practices forbid men from masturbating, even as part of fertility evaluation and/or treatment.